sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/Getting-started-V2.md

     ![Manage Your Virtual Machine](media/login.png)

-4. If you face an issue while copying the content from the lab guide and pasting it into the Hyper-V virtual machines, navigate to the **Clipboard** option in the Virtual Machine Connection window and select **Type Clipboard Text**.
+4. If you face an issue while copying the content from the lab guide and pasting it into the Hyper-V virtual machines, navigate to the **Clipboard** option in the Virtual Machine Connection window and select **Type Clipboard Text (Ctrl + V)**.

     ![Manage Your Virtual Machine](media/clipboard.png)